AElfProject/aelf-command/README.md

   -p, --password <password>                                The password of encrypted keyStore -d, --datadir <directory>                                The directory that contains the AElf related files.
 Defaults to {home}/.local/share/aelf
   -c, --csv <csv>                                          The location of the CSV file containing the parameters.
+  -j, --json <json>                                        The location of the JSON file containing the parameters.
   -h, --help                                               output usage information

 Commands: